trambarhq/relaks-media-capture-example/README.md

 For our video capturing component, we'd create something like this:

-* Frame 1: Placeholder graphic while wanting for the user to grant permission to camera
+* Frame 1: Placeholder graphic while waiting for the user to grant permission to use camera
 * Frame 2: Input from camera 1
 * Frame 3: Input from camera 2 (after the user made the switch)
 * Frame 4: Changes to the UI indicating recording has commenced (after the user pressed the **Start** button)